IRkernel/IRkernel/README.md

 make docker_dev #mounts source, installs, and runs Jupyter notebook; docker_dev_image is a prerequisite make docker_test #builds the package from source then runs the tests via R CMD check; docker_dev_image is a prerequisite
 ```

+## How does it know where to install?

+The IRKernel does not have any Python dependencies whatsoever, and
+does not know anything about any other Jupyter/Python installations
+you may have.
+It only requires the `jupyter` command to be available
+on `$PATH`.
+To install the kernel, it prepares a kernelspec directory
+(containing `kernel.json` and so on), and passes it to the command
+line `jupyter kernelspec install [options] prepared_kernel_dir/`,
+where options such as `--name`, `--user`, `--prefix`, and
+`--sys-prefix` are given based on the options.